200 Level Courses:

 This course is intended for students who fail or do not successfully complete CRIM 361.
 Students enrolled will write a review of literature and complete an original research project.
 This involves designing methodology, conducting a study, ensuring ethical protection of human participants, analyzing and interpreting data, generating an original research report and delivering a formal presentation.
 Same as PSYC 343, SOCI 343.

-Students enrolled in this course complete the initial stages of an original, team-based research project, to include conducting and writing a literature review, devising a research design strategy, and applying ethical protection to human participants.
-It is essential that students complete Scientific Writing, Research Methods for the Behavioral Sciences, and Statistics for the Behavioral Sciences with lab before taking Advanced Behavioral Research I. Same as PSYC 359, SOCI 359.
+Students enrolled in this course complete the initial stages of an original, team-based research project to include conducting and writing a literature review, devising a research design strategy and applying ethical protection of human participants.
+It is essential that students complete Scientific Writing, Research Methods for the Behavioral Sciences, and Statistics for the Behavioral Sciences with lab before taking Advanced Behavioral Research I. Course fee required.
+Same as PSYC 359, SOCI 359.

 Prerequisite: CRIM 301.